How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 Do I really need hand wraps?

-My gloves feel tight or loose—what now?
+My gloves feel tight or loose — what should I do?

 How long will my first gloves last?